Skip to main content

 Security Restrictions

-Kube-DC enforces security boundaries in every project to protect the underlying infrastructure and ensure tenant isolation.
+Kube-DC enforces security boundaries in every Project to protect the underlying infrastructure and ensure tenant isolation.
 This page explains what restrictions apply to your workloads and how to work within them.

 Pod Security